 Nalini Krishnankutty is a writer, researcher and speaker.
-In her writings and workshops, she explores the common threads that link our multiple identities across real, abstract and imagined boundaries.
+In her writings and workshops about the history, experiences and contributions of immigrants, she explores the common threads that link our multiple identities across real, abstract and imagined boundaries.

 Nalini is a member of the Society of Children's Book Writers and Illustrators (SCBWI) and a 2015 VONA/Voices alumnus.

 Nalini is a first-generation immigrant American.
 She came to the United States as a graduate student, and received her M.S. and Ph.D. degrees in Chemical Engineering from The Pennsylvania State University, while also taking several courses in Women's Studies.
 She is an alumnus of the University Department of Chemical Technology (UDCT, now called ICT), Mumbai, India.